jpmarceaux/KalmanGST/README.md

 # KalmanGST
-Supporting files for the paper "Online gate set tomography with the extended Kalman filtery"
+Supporting files for the paper "Online gate set tomography with the extended Kalman filter"